-- 1. control the display of advertising signs; - 2. preserve existing vegetation; - 3. replace trees and other vegetation which may be destroyed or removed during the development process; - 4. require tree planting and other suitable landscaping when approving development; - 5. re-establish natural shorelines and shoreline vegetation; - 6. preserve the scenic character of the Rideau Canal; - 7. preserve and enhance the historic streetscape characteristics of the developed urban areas; and, - 8. preserve the rural characteristics of roads outside the developed urban areas.
+- 1. control the display of advertising signs; - 2. preserve existing vegetation; - 3. replace trees and other vegetation which may be destroyed or removed during the development process; - 4. re-establish natural shorelines and shoreline vegetation; and, - 5. preserve the scenic character of the Rideau Canal shoreline.

-As well, the Village shall require a high standard of subdivision and site plan design.
+As well, the Village shall require a high standard of subdivision and site planning.